Pet in Cabin

 - The transportation of “Pet in Cabin” applies only to dogs, defined in the following table:

 Aircraft Type Cage size* Dog’s maximum weight Maximum number of dogs per flight Premier Economy Total E-145 16x12x7 Inches (40x30x18 centimeters Length x Width xHeight 7 Kgs ** N/A 2 2 E-170 19x12x10 Inches (48x30x25 Centimeters) Length x Width x Height 9 Kgs ** N/A 2 2 E-190 1 3 2 B 737´s 2 4 6

-* The Cage sizes must be of firm reinforced plastic with a one piece interior base of absorbent material; it must have a metal door with latches to open and close, have lateral ventilation on both sides, allowing the dog to turn and lay down in a natural manner.
+* Cage sizes must be of firm reinforced plastic with a one piece interior base of absorbent material; it must have a metal door with latches to open and close, have lateral ventilation on both sides, allowing the dog to turn and lay down in a natural manner.

-** Total weight of the dog including cage dimensions.
+** Total weight of the dog including cage.

-- The Customer may transport maximum 1 dog.
+- Each customer may transport 1 dog.